revacprogramming/test2/README.md

 and main.

 Strings
-Write a program to find if the name of the camel is a nice name.
-Camels name is nice if it has at least 2 vowels and 2 consonants in it. with four functions - 5 marks.
+7. Write a program to find if the name of the traingle is a nice name. triangle name is nice if it has at least 2 vowels and 2 consonants in it. with four functions - 5 marks.

 Array of Structures

-Write program to find the weight of a truck load of n camels.
+8. Write program to find the weight of a truck load of n camels.
 Take input
 a)  truck weight and
 b)  height, radius and length of n camels